Obarrie/CSC305Project/test/METRICS.md

  - Adoption - Once we have added a new feature, we will check the firebase for an increase of accounts being made.
 We would also add a couple of questions on the app for users to give feedback if the adoption improved the app.

- - DAU - We would go into firebase to check the number of logins into the application daily.
+ - DAU - To monitor DAU, a common practice is to utilize platforms like Firebase, which offer analytics tools to track user activity.
+By accessing Firebase, we can view detailed reports that provide information on the number of logins and other user interactions within our application on a daily basis.
+This data is essential for understanding user behavior, identifying trends, and making informed decisions to improve the user experience and drive growth.

  - Retention -